allardjun/MCSBBootcampDry/Day 1/git-lecture.md

 # Exercise: Write a figure caption together

-First, we'll assign numbers to everyone (4-20).

-## Dogma
+A bit more dogma:

-* All plots must have axes labels with units
+* All plots must have descriptive axes labels with units
 * A figure without a caption is like Ikea furniture without an instruction manual: might be worthwhile if you already know exactly what you're doing, but more likely will just lead to frustration, defeat, and possibly everlasting hatred.

 In this section, we'll explore what happens if you don't follow these rules.

+First, we'll assign numbers to everyone (4-21).
+After that follow these instructions on your own.

 ## Prepare